 The Company conducts an annual performance evaluation of each subcommittee to assess the performance in the past year.
-The company secretary is responsible for sending the evaluation form to each director for both group and individual (selfassessment) evaluations.
+The company secretary is responsible for sending the evaluation form to each director for both group and individual (self-assessment) evaluations.
 The results are then compiled and submitted to the Nomination and Remuneration Committee for performance evaluation and further discussion at the Board of Directors' meeting.

 The Company will use the suggestions received from the Board of Directors' performance evaluation to improve the effectiveness of the Board's work.
 This ensures maximum benefit in conducting business, setting a framework for establishing benchmarks, monitoring performance, analyzing operating results, and comparing the results with the performance stipulated in the Board Charter.
 This process also allows the Board to review its performance using the self-assessment guidelines for the Board of Directors from the Stock Exchange of Thailand and the Thai Institute of Directors Association.
-These guidelines are applied as a framework for inspecting the performance of the Board of Directors will be used to improve and develop the performance of the Board of Directors each year, enhancing the effectiveness and efficiency of the Board's work.
-The Board of Directors' performance evaluation is divided into 2 forms as follows: (1) Board Evaluation as a Group
+These guidelines are applied as a framework for inspecting the performance of the Board of Directors' duties and reflect accountability for truly effective performance.
+The scores and comments from the Board of Directors will be used to improve and develop the performance of the Board of Directors each year, enhancing the effectiveness and efficiency of the Board's work.
+The Board of Directors' performance evaluation is divided into 2 forms as follows:

+(1) Board Evaluation as a Group